xumix/XSpecification/README.md

    public RangeFilter<int> RangeId { get; set; }
 }
 ```
-Create your specification, if a filter property has the same name as in DB model **it will be mapped automatically**
+Create your specification, if a filter property has the same name as in DB model **it will be mapped automatically**.
 More examples in the test project.

 ```Csharp